duckduckgo/duckduckgo-documentation/duckduckhack/api-answers/forum-lookup.md

 Now for the Metadata.
 Because there's so many Instant Answers, metadata helps us organize, describe, and attribute your contribution.
 They are also used to automatically generate Instant Answer Pages - plus give you credit right on DuckDuckGo.com.

 For example, these are the Metadata values used in the live HackerNews answer.
-You can learn more about each Metadata property [documented here](#).
+You can learn more in the [metadata reference](#).

 ```perl
 primary_example_queries "hn postgresql";